EyeQ Docs

 im.data = imgFile->raw_image;

-PFCPARAM param;
+PFCPARAM ignoredParam;

-printf("Image corrected with status: %d\n", status);
+printf("Image corrected with status: %d\n", result);

 // Release profile (image data is modified in place)